-The Amazon Cash program bridges the gap between online commerce, using debit or credit cards as payment, and offline commerce that relies on “cash on delivery” options like cash and gift cards.
+The Amazon Cash program bridges the gap between online commerce (using debit or credit cards as payment) and offline commerce, which relies on “cash on delivery” options like cash and gift cards.

-Amazon Cash launched in April 2017 to allow customers to deposit cash, without a fee, to a digital account by showing a bar code (either printed physically or digitally) at a partner brick-and-mortar retailer such as CVS, 7-11, and others.
+Amazon Cash launched in April 2017 to allow customers to deposit cash, without a fee, to a digital account by showing a bar code (either printed physically or digitally) or their phone number linked with their Amazon account at a partner brick-and-mortar retailer, such as CVS or 7-Eleven.

-Amazon Cash fits neatly into Amazon’s strategy of appealing to underbanked and unbanked populations — customers do not need a bank account or a phone to open an account, only access to the internet and a printer.
+Amazon Cash fits neatly into Amazon’s strategy of appealing to underbanked and unbanked populations — customers only need access to the internet and a printer to open an account, rather than requiring a bank account or a phone.

-Prior to Amazon Cash, unbanked and underbanked populations were an unaddressed customer base for the online retailer, as discussed further in the traction section.
+Prior to Amazon Cash, unbanked and underbanked populations were an unaddressed customer base for the online retailer, as discussed in the Traction section below.

-Since Amazon Cash’s launch, Amazon has made a few key product developments, demonstrated in the timeline below:
+Since Amazon Cash’s launch, Amazon has made a few key product developments:

 In May 2018, Amazon Cash extended its partnership with Coinstar to allow customers to deposit spare change at Coinstar kiosks and cash out digitally with the Amazon Cash app, instead of in cash or physical gift cards.

-The location of kiosks — typically in grocery stores — is a newer cornerstone of Amazon’s business following the acquisition of Whole Foods.
-They are also found in high traffic areas that Amazon competes with, including rival retailers such as Walmart.
+The location of kiosks — typically in grocery stores — is a newer cornerstone of Amazon’s business following its acquisition of Whole Foods.
+They are also found in high-traffic areas that Amazon competes with, including rival retailers such as Walmart.
 This partnership helps Amazon encourage customers to spend more on Amazon.com, and fits Amazon’s core strategic goals of strengthening the Amazon ecosystem and increasing participation.